elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/using_custom_llvm.md

 # Now, you can find the executable in `build/lib/crix-callgraph`
 ```
 ## Building kernel with custom LLVM
-Make sure the correct version of clang is in the PATH before any other version of clang by setting the environment with `cd $CG_DIR && source env.sh ./clang` before building the kernel.
+Make sure the correct version of clang is in the PATH before any other version of clang by setting the environment with `cd $CG_DIR && source env.sh -c ./clang` before building the kernel.
 Then, follow the instructions e.g. from the main [README](../README.md#generate-bitcode-files-from-the-target-program) to build the kernel and generate bitcode files.